 When you have immersed yourself in a complex living area of life and work, you have gained a thing called experience which is different to expertise.
-But only if you consciously realised that’s where you are and spend some deliberate time and effort to reflect on, study and develop yourself in that space.
-Out of all that experience you will (this is what humans do) naturally hone your skills and build some ideas about how the place works, in the form of heuristics that you’ve come to rely upon.
-Heuristics are not the same as rules, they are flexible and context dependent – rules of thumb perhaps, possibly constraints – and are as much about avoiding failure as they are closing in on success.
+But only if, at the time, you consciously realised that’s where you were and spent some deliberate time and effort to reflect on, study and develop yourself in that space.
+Out of all that experience you will (this is what humans do) naturally hone your skills and build some ideas about how the place works, in the form of Heuristics that you’ve come to rely upon.
+Heuristics are not the same as rules, they are flexible and context dependent – rules of thumb perhaps, malleable constraints possibly – and are as much about avoiding failure as they are closing in on success.
 Not only do you know a bit about your subject, but also what to do with it, in which situation and including when not to do anything, at all.
 Rather than knowing what everything is, like an expert, it can be much more important to know what something is not.

 That’s a massive lesson in clinical practice that everyone learns, eventually.
-Think of it, like being able to spot asymmetry and to look at the situation from different perspectives.
+Think of it, like being able to spot asymmetry, a mismatch or missing piece and to be able to look at a situation from different perspectives.
 The best way to do that in practice, is to get enough people together – with lots of different experiences, in different things and in different places – to form some interpersonal relationships.

 Spend time together and they will build an appreciation for one and other’s similarities and differences.
 You then got the potential to recognise and deal with pretty much whatever, turns up next.
 Oh and before someone says ‘teamwork’, I should probably point out that there are loads of different types of collections of humans and they all have strengths and weaknesses.